 After leaving BSU, Aaron worked at Micron Technology, where he quickly moved to the company’s treasury department to manage the corporation’s cash.
 It was during this time that he began to realize that America had an income disparity problem and the economy -- particularly the housing market -- lacked the foundation that was truly needed to support solid growth.
 Aaron's book, Resuscitating America: An Independent Voter’s Guide to Restoring the American Dream, puts forth a comprehensive economic plan for reviving the economy, balancing the budget, and solving America’s energy and environmental problems.

 Aaron most recently left his job at Clarivate Analytics -- providing brand protection and anti-fraud services to corporate clients -- to campaign full time.
-His forthcoming book, The Wealth and Poverty of Capital Nations, puts forward a new school of economic thought that fixes the problems caused by Republican and Democratic economic theories.
+His forthcoming book, The Wealth and Poverty of Capitalist Nations, puts forward a new school of economic thought that fixes the problems caused by Republican and Democratic economic theories.
 Aaron and his wife, Elizabeth, live in Boise and are the proud parents of a two-year-old son, Cormac.

 entering the race